Vijayaadhithan/querix-semantic-search/docs/production_setup.md

     using Acme's catalogue, filters, and listing meanings.
 ```

-The planner adapter supplies the common prompt and canonical filter schema.
+The shared planner supplies the common prompt and canonical filter schema.
+`planner_adapter` is a tenant profile label; use `default` unless a registered
+adapter is required for a specific contract. `prompt_context` adds
-`prompt_context` adds company/domain guidance. `query_aliases` handles that
+company/domain guidance. `query_aliases` handles that tenant's spelling,
-tenant's spelling, colloquial, or transliterated language as semantic evidence
+colloquial, or transliterated language as semantic evidence only; it never
-only; it never creates a fuzzy hard category filter.
-Alias configuration is
+creates a fuzzy hard category filter.
+Alias configuration is part of the
-part of the plan-cache fingerprint, and Redis keys are tenant-prefixed.
+plan-cache fingerprint, and Redis keys are tenant-prefixed.
 `search_policy` selects optional tenant-owned planning and ranking hooks;
 `default` performs no domain-specific rewrites or score adjustments.

-Use the existing `gainr` adapter only when a new tenant shares its canonical
+Reuse an existing adapter only when a new tenant shares its canonical
 marketplace meanings.
 A company with different filters, listing semantics, or
 payload behavior needs an appropriate adapter and tenant mapping.
 This changes
 internal interpretation, not the canonical `/search` request/response contract.